Los Angeles bid for the 2024 Summer Olympics: Bid history

 On November 9, 2016, LA 2024 issued a statement noting "LA 2024 congratulates President-elect Donald J. Trump and appreciates his longstanding support of the Olympic movement in the United States.
 We strongly believe the Olympics and LA 2024 transcend politics and can help unify our diverse communities and our world."
 On November 12, 2016, Mayor Eric Garcetti and six-time gold medalist sprinter Allyson Felix led an LA 2024 presentation to an array of Olympic leaders and sports officials at a general assembly for the Assn. of National Olympic Committees in Doha, Qatar.
 On 23 November 2016, President-elect Trump expressed his support for Los Angeles's 2024 Olympic bid during a phone call with Mayor Garcetti.
 On December 2, 2016, LA 2024 released a new budget estimating it would spend $5.3 billion to stage the Games.

 On January 2, 2017, Angeleno Olympians and Paralympians rode on the Rose Parade float titled "Follow the Sun" to promote the city's bid.
 On 9 January 2017, LA 2024 issued a report predicting that the mega-sporting event would boost the local economy by $11.2 billion.
 On January 25, 2017, the Los Angeles City Council gave unanimous final approval for a privately run bid.
-On February 28, 2017, it was announced that four Hollywood film studios (Disney, Fox, NBCUniversal, and Warner Bros) would be helping promote the Los Angeles bid.
+On February 28, 2017, it was announced that four Hollywood film studios (Disney, Fox, NBCUniversal, and Warner Bros.) would be helping promote the Los Angeles bid.
 On April 20, 2017, the private committee - trying restore the Summer Olympics to Los Angeles - issued a new set of renderings and videos showing what the Games might look like.

 Following the decision to award the 2024 and 2028 games simultaneously, Los Angeles announced that it would consider a bid for the 2028 Games if certain conditions were met.
 On July 31, 2017, the IOC announced Los Angeles as the sole candidate for the 2028 games, with $1.8 billion of additional funding to support local sport and the Games program.
 On August 29, 2018, Olympic officials arrived for a two-day visit that included meetings with local organizers and a tour of the city's newest venues.
 On April 17, 2019, LA2028 announced that it would partner with NBC Universal to sell media and sponsorship deals in tandem.
 On April 25, 2019, LA2028 expanded its staff.

+Previous bids

+Los Angeles have previously bid for the 1952, 1956, 1976, and 1980 games but lost to Helsinki, Melbourne, Montreal, and Moscow.